mever-team/FairBench/docs/basics/reports.md

 a dictionary mapping names to metrics or a list of metrics, where in the last case their names are automatically inferred.
-You can also add customly defined metrics.
+You can also add custom metrics.

 <div id="metricsarg" class="code-block" style="display:none;">